GMOD/react-msaview/README.md

 ## API

-The following fields can be passed as fields to the MSAModel.create function
+The following fields can be passed as constructor aka the MSAModel.create function

 ```js
 const MSAModel = types.model('MsaView', {